digita-percom/2026/content/post/CFP.md

 <!--{.red}-->
 <!-- <div class="newsbox yellow"> To facilitate the workshop organization and the review process, we invite contributors to submit their abstract by <div><b>November 24th, 2024</b></div> </div> -->

-**Important**: each accepted paper requires a full PerCom registration and at least one author attending the workshop to present it (no registration is available for workshops only)
+**Important**: each accepted paper requires a full PerCom registration and at least one author attending the workshop to present it (no registration is available for workshops only).
+ <span class="red">Papers without a valid full registration or that are not presented in-person will be excluded from the proceedings.</span>

 ### Paper format